How Doctors Use Biopsies to Detect Mesothelioma

 Veterans who were diagnosed with mesothelioma may be eligible for VA compensation.
 To find out if you qualify, speak with a patient advocate today.

-A procedure similar to paracentesis, thoracentesis involves the doctor removing the fluid samples from the chest instead of the abdomen.
+A procedure similar to paracentesis, however, thoracentesis involves the doctor removing the fluid samples from the chest instead of the abdomen.

 For this form of diagnosis, the medical professional inserts the hollow needle into the sac around the heart to extract fluid samples.